goruck/smart-zoneminder/README.md

 I define overall processing and upload time to be measured from when a camera's motion detect is triggered to when the resulting images have been uploaded to an S3 bucket.
 The upload time will be a function of my uplink bandwidth which is currently 11 Mbps.
 The default configuration is set to record 1080p frames which when decoded to jpeg result in image sizes averaging about 350 kB and ten images are uploaded concurrently.
 The number of concurrent uploads is controlled by the *MAXCONCURRENTUPLOAD* parameter in the Alarm Uploader [configuration file](./zm-s3-upload/zm-s3-upload-config.json).
 Upload only times are typically around 2.5 seconds for ten frames on  my system.

-The actual compute processing time is dominated by local object and face recognition since ZoneMinder itself does little processing except for simple pixel-based motion detection and mpeg to jpeg decoding.
+The actual compute processing time is dominated by local object and face recognition since ZoneMinder itself does relatively little processing except for simple pixel-based motion detection and mpeg to jpeg decoding.
+The latter may require more cycles on systems with less compute then what I'm using or have more cameras or with higher resolution.

-In addition to the upload and processing time there is a latency caused by the Alarm Uploader polling ZoneMinder's mySQL database for new images.
+In addition to the upload and processing time there is a latency caused by the Alarm Uploader polling ZoneMinder's MySQL database for new images.
 This polling latency is set by the *checkForAlarmsInterval* parameter in the Alarm Uploader's [configuration file](./zm-s3-upload/zm-s3-upload-config.json) and has a default value of 5 s which is a tradeoff between database activity and latency.
 The worse case is when a new alarm image shows up in the database immediately after its been polled.
 Clearly some alarms will show up in the database just before the poll which reduces the effective latency on average and some images will be false positives or won't have a face detected so this is really a worse case condition.

 I evaluated and measured performance on several configurations as follows.
 All assume the worse case condition of no false positives, i.e., a person is detected in each image and a face is detected on each person.